Python 3.11.3 Β· Pyodide 0.29.3 Β· WebAssembly

 • Explanation layer: browser-hosted text-generation pipeline for code and error explanations

-• Execution mode: Translation pipeline runs on wasm; dtype fallbacks are used to improve compatibility on constrained devices
+• Execution mode: runs on wasm backend; dtype fallbacks improve compatibility on constrained devices

 • Safety fallbacks: when model loading is not possible, Pyroom falls back to heuristic explanations so the assistant remains usable